 Having said that, it is a bad idea to try and start toilet training when the child is experiencing big changes or adjustments.
-Shifting house, birth of a sibling, illness, trips and vacations, sudden absence of a parent, could all be too stressful for a child and could become an obstacle in toilet training leading you both to become frustrated.
+Shifting house, birth of a sibling, illness, trips and vacations, sudden absence of a parent, could all be too stressful for a child and could become an obstacle in toilet training, leading you both to frustration.
 Instead, let that adjusting period pass and then begin.

 Few Tips & Tricks:

 - Use words associated with using the toilet long before you begin, so that you build your child’s vocabulary to be well equipped.

 - Calmly & repeatedly tell your child to tell you when they need to use a toilet.

 - Study the signs that tell you that your child is about to pee or poop.

 - Buy a small attractive potty chair, or the baby toilet seat to fit on a regular toilet, and discuss it with your child.